Vazexon/Flatten_json/README.md

 •	Why: Storing data in both dictionaries is unnecessary duplication of information and can increase memory usage.
 •	Benefits: By eliminating self.temp_examples and directly updating the self.collected_data_from_file dictionary, we reduce memory overhead and simplify the code.

-**16. Use of OrderedDict**
+**16. Use of dict Instead of OrderedDict in flatten_dict Method**
-•	What: The code uses collections.OrderedDict in the flatten_dict method.
+What: The code originally used collections.OrderedDict in the flatten_dict method to preserve the order of insertion for the flattened dictionary.
-•	Why: OrderedDict preserves the order of insertion, which ensures that the order of keys in the flattened dictionary is consistent with the order of appearance in the JSON.
+Why: In Python 3.7 and later, the built-in dict type maintains the order of insertion by default, making the use of OrderedDict unnecessary for this specific task.
-•	Benefits: When dealing with JSON data where the order of keys matters, using OrderedDict ensures that the output maintains the original order, making it useful in specific scenarios.
+Benefits: By using the standard dict instead of OrderedDict, we achieve the same result while simplifying the code and reducing the need for an additional import from the collections module.
+This change leverages the inherent order-preserving behavior of dict in modern Python versions, resulting in cleaner and more efficient code.